Technical Glossary

 Meta Refresh

-A client-side redirect implemented using HTML meta tags.
+A client-side redirect implemented using HTML meta tags inside the document head.
+Generally discouraged for SEO.

 Redirect users after a set time period, often used for "You will be redirected in X seconds" messages.